 Policy on Coal and Other Fossil Fuel Investments

-For discretionary portfolios that do not follow a FFF investment strategy or utilize FFF investment guidelines, as with other portfolio holdings with higher carbon intensity, we utilize an active ownership approach to mitigating climate risk, by encouraging companies to pursue a path toward a net zero future.
+For discretionary portfolios that do not follow a fossil fuel free (FFF) investment strategy or utilize FFF investment guidelines, as with other portfolio holdings with higher carbon intensity, we utilize an active ownership approach to mitigate climate risk by encouraging companies to pursue a path toward a net zero future.